dingo/api/readme.md

 		});
 	});

 Just remember that the first matched route is the route that will be served first.
-Ordering your routes correctly is extremely important.
+Ordering your routes correctly is *extremely* important.

-#### Prefixing and Subdomains
+### Prefixes and Subdomains

-APIs are normally served from a subdomain or using a prefix.
+An API is normally served from a subdomain or using a prefix.
 API groups accept the same `domain` and `prefix` keys as regular route groups.

-If we want our API to be accessible at `example.com/api` we'd use a prefix:
+If we want our API to be accessible at `example.com/api` we'd use a prefix.

 	Route::api(['version' => 'v1', 'prefix' => 'api'], function()
 	{
 		// Route definitions.
 	});

-If we want our API to be accessible at `api.example.com` we'd use a subdomain:
+If we want our API to be accessible at `api.example.com` we'd use a subdomain.

 	Route::api(['version' => 'v1', 'domain' => 'api.example.com'], function()
 	{